Have you been diagnosed with Irritable Bowel Syndrome without any hope for a full recovery?

 Have all of your lab test results come back negative?
 Negative tests typically make people happy, but this may not be the case for you.
 If you’re a chronic illness sufferer who is desperately looking for answers, sometimes it’s worse to get a negative test because you know something is wrong and you want to find out what it is so you can start your recovery.

+This feeling of elation is only understood by chronic symptom sufferers.
 We understand how frustrating this process can be but you can get on a road to recovery—and fast.

 When we see clients here at Neurvana Naturopathic Medicine who are dealing with common symptoms of IBS, we first take a look at their lab tests so we can rule out other more serious issues.
 The next step is to do more precise testing on gut markers to find out what is causing the symptoms.